QR6.1.8 Neutral Monism

 Next

-Are you one or many?
-Most people call themselves I not we, but if “I” refers to the body, it is a collective of cells that constantly die and are replaced.
-Skin loses about a million cells a day and it is just one organ.
-Red blood cells live maybe four months, white blood cells a year or so, skin cells a few weeks and colon cells a few days.
-Where is the “I” in a bunch of cells that come and go?
-That some nerves may last a lifetime led one biologist to conclude that I am my nerves:
+Most people call themselves I not we, as one self observes things, but if what observes is the body, it is a collective of cells that constantly die and are replaced.
+For example, colon cells live only a few days, skin cells a few weeks, red blood cells a few months, and white blood cells a year or so, so where is the “I” unity in a bunch of cells that come and go?
+Yet some nerves may last a lifetime, so one biologist concluded that we are really just a pack of neurons:

 Next